addycarroll/TdGD-Population-80-GWAS/README.md

 - OUTPUT: Histograms for MAF and heterozygosity
 - PARAMETER MODIFICATION: Update plot colors, axis limits, and threshold lines as needed
 - Generates histograms summarizing key marker and individual QC metrics, with threshold lines added to indicate cutoffs used during filtering
+***
+**4. Hapmap_convert.Rmd:** Convert genotypic data from numeric to HapMap format
+- INPUT: Filtered genotypic matrix from step 3
+- OUTPUT: HapMap formatted genotype table
+- Extracts the REF and ALT columns, identifies all sample columns, and loops across samples to convert numeric genotypes into allele-based strings using marker-specific reference and alternate alleles
+***
+## GWAS
+**5. GWAS_Introg.Map_BLUPs_BLUEs:** Run GWAS using GAPIT on BLUPs and BLUEs

+**5.1:**
+- INPUT:
+  - BLUP phenotype table (step 2.3)
+  - HapMap genotype table (step 4)
+- OUTPUT: Phenotypic and genotypic files prepared for GAPIT input, filtered to contain the same individuals
+- Identifies the set of shared individuals shared between the phenotypic and genotypic files, and filters the files to include only shared individuals

+**5.2:**
+- INPUT: Genotypic and phenotypic files from step 5.1
+- OUTPUT: GAPIT GWAS output files for BLUPs
+- PARAMETER MODIFICATION: Update the number of PCs included as covariates, the MAF threshold, and the set of GWAS models to run as needed
+- Loads the prepared BLUP phenotype and genotype files and runs GWAS in GAPIT using two principal components and a MAF threshold of 0.05.
+Analysis was run using the models Blink, MLM, and MLMM.

+**5.3:**
+- INPUT:
+  - BLUE phenotype tables (subset BLUE outputs from step 2.2 to one file with only ionomics traits, and one with all other traits)
+  - HapMap genotype table (step 4)
+- OUTPUT: Phenotypic and genotypic files prepared for GAPIT input, filtered to contain the same individuals (differing numbers between ionomics and other trait data)
+- Repeats workflow from step 5.1 on BLUEs.
+One WIL included in BLUPs is absent from BLUEs because absence from all 2023 environments prevented downstream GAPIT model convergence across traits.
+Similarly, the ionomics BLUEs are missing three WILs for the same reason.

+**5.4:**
+- INPUT: Genotypic and phenotypic files from step 5.3
+- OUTPUT: GAPIT GWAS output files for BLUEs
+- PARAMETER MODIFICATION: Update the number of PCs included as covariates, the MAF threshold, and the set of GWAS models to run as needed
+- Loads the prepared BLUE phenotype and genotype files and runs GWAS in GAPIT using two principal components and a MAF threshold of 0.05.
+Analysis was run using the models Blink, MLM, and MLMM.
+Separate runs are performed for the broader BLUE trait set and the ionomics BLUEs.